2008 NCAA Division I women's basketball tournament: Regionals

-The regional winners advanced to the Final Four, held April 6 and 8, 2008 at the Tampa Bay Times Forum, in Tampa, Florida, hosted by the University of South Florida.
-USF and the Tampa Bay Times Forum also hosted a first and second round Men's Tournament subregional on March 21 and 23.
+The regional winners advanced to the Final Four, held April 6 and 8, 2008, at the St. Pete Times Forum, in Tampa, Florida, hosted by the University of South Florida.
+USF and the St. Pete Times Forum also hosted a first and second round Men's Tournament subregional on March 21 and 23.
 Also, akin to the men's tournament, at the regional sites, the NCAA installed floors that were custom made for the first time.